 The fight or flight dilemma faces all who are forced to brace for an impending weather event.
 Do you ride out the storm, or try to flee before it hits and find a relative or friend willing to take in unexpected visitors?
 Everyone has a different take – levels of fear and deference to forecasts vary from person to person.
 But the options are narrowing for those choosing flight.
 The highways are starting to clog, hotels are filling up and airlines quickly sold virtually every seat out of Sarasota and nearby Tampa by Tuesday – and the few single seats available were offered at astronomical prices which cry of profiteering.
 But even in Key West, currently a bullseye for the eye of Irma, some brave (or misguided) souls have vowed to hunker down and see the storm through, while thousands retreat in panic.

 Most people live lives of quiet desperation, but when crisis hits, opportunities abound to do something truly important – to actually make a difference.
-But while crises will build character in some, it will simply reveal it in others.We value your comments!
-Please weigh in on our comment section below.
+But while crises will build character in some, it will simply reveal it in others.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com